 Suggested amendment from KBA:

 An “RX Software Identification Number” (RXSWIN) is a dedicated identifier with [11] alphanumerical characters, defined by the vehicle manufacturer, representing information about the type approval relevant software of the Electronic Control System contributing to the Regulation N° X type approval relevant characteristics of the vehicle.
+The first three characters of the RxSWIN shall define the number of the regulation.